insin/inputmask-core/README.md

 * `1` - number
 * `A` - letter
+* '>' - letter, which will be forced to upper case when entered
+* '<' - letter, which will be forced to lower case when entered
 * `*` - alphanumeric

 If you need to include one of these characters as a static part of the mask, you